Working 9 to 5 but trying to build some extra income streams?

 More Cash Flow Means More Options

-Your march towards passive income starts before you ever buy a property.
+Your march toward passive income starts before you ever buy a property.
 You must, must only invest in properties with truly strong cash flow.

 Why?
 Because with good cash flow comes the option of hiring a property manager to handle all the headaches for you.